FatimaVelic/secret-santa/README.md

 ## Overview
 Secret Santa project is created with intention to mimic a group game of the same name.
-There are several versions of the game but this project is designed to follow the basic conept of it.
+There are several versions of the game but this project is designed to follow the basic concept of it.
 The project is intended to be used as fun activity for an office team and number of participants is not limited.
 Refer to *Secret Santa - documentation.docx* file for more details.

 ## Objectives